zp20945/Group-project-CE903_HR/README.md

 This repository contains a full pipeline for preprocessing, feature extraction, normalization, and machine learning applied to heart rate (HR) and photoplethysmographic (PPG) signals recorded during emotional video stimuli.

+The extraction features codes are labeled with HR and PPG because the HR feature is given by imotions software while the PPG is a raw signal, which is preprocessed and showed better results at the moment of modelling the machine models algoritmns.
+Thefore, the codes which terminate with _PPG are the most valuable.
 ---

 ## Pipeline Overview